Telos-Project/XNN/README.md

 ## 1 - Abstract

+***Attention isn't all you need.
+Think about it.***

 The XNN, or Cross Neural Network, is a novel form of neural network, which aims to embody bio-analogous properties, which current models fundamentally lack, at the core of the architecture.

-The intention of this is that innate deliberation mechanisms may arise in processing, rendering the architecture a viable option for AGI, or artificial general intelligence.
+The intention of this is that innate deliberation mechanisms may arise in processing, and it is precisely the element of deliberation, rather than merely attention, which renders the architecture a viable option for AGI, or artificial general intelligence.

 ## 2 - Contents